Oghma-Infinium/Ascensio/README.md

 ## Credits and Thanks

-- _YOU_ for reading this!
+- _YOU_ for reading this :D
-- Curly for the original iteration of Ascensio.
+- Curly for the original iteration of Ascensio
 - Aljo for being a loser :)
-- JustThatKing for his wonderful visual academy that jumpstarted this list.
+- JustThatKing for his wonderful visual academy that jumpstarted this list
-- Bethesda Game Studios.
+- Bethesda Game Studios
 - ElminsterAU and the xEdit team
-- Noggog for Mutagen and Synthesis.
+- Noggog for Mutagen and Synthesis
-- Halgari and the WJ Team for this amazing platform.
+- Halgari and the WJ Team for this amazing platform